Commenting on Planning Applications - A Guide to the Process

 It is not possible to notify everyone who may be interested in a proposal, but we follow a publicity procedure which can be found in on the web site at Statement of Community Involvement or at the Development Services Offices, 24 Denmark Road, Carshalton SM5 2JG.
 This generally includes those properties close to the Development site.

 Weekly List - A list of new applications produced weekly.
-Some applications are also advertised in the Sutton Advertiser or have a notice displayed at the site.
+Some applications are also advertised in the Sutton Guardian or have a notice displayed at the site.

 Neighbours will only be notified of changes to the application if the Planning Officer considers that the changes are significant enough to justify re-consultation.